TMJ Headache & Jaw Pain Treatment

 Dental treatments for headaches are extremely effective and are beginning to gain credibility within medical circles.
 So much credibility, in fact, that one of the nation’s largest headache groups, the American Academy of Craniofacial Pain, recognized dentistry’s role in treating headache and facial pain.

-Dr. Rod Willey, founder of Koala® Center for Sleep and TMJ Disorders , has seen a significant percentage of his patient’s benefit from a dental treatment for their headaches.
+Dr. Rod Willey, founder of Koala® Center For Sleep & TMJ Disorders , has seen a significant percentage of his patient’s benefit from a dental treatment for their headaches.
 “I have many patients who come to me complaining of headaches, jaw and facial pain as well as pain in the ears, never realizing that their pain was caused by a misalignment in their jaw,” says Willey.

 It is believed that 45 million Americans have chronic headaches, and the economic costs due to job absenteeism, lost production, and medical expenses are estimated to be as high as $50 billion annually.